sriharshakappala/auto-defend/README.md

 # 🛡️ Auto Defend

-AI-powered vulnerability remediation for your codebase using Google Gemini AI.
+AI-powered vulnerability remediation for your codebase using Google Gemini AI.- swap

 ## Features